Sciebo-RDS/rds-ng/deployment/local/LOCAL_DEPLOYMENT.md

 Next, a few setup steps for Nextcloud need to be done:

+1. Copy the file `config/env/00-oauth2.env.example` to `config/env/00-oauth2.env`.
+You don't need to edit this file yet, it is just necessary for the deployment to start.
-1. Start the local deployment by simply running `make` in the main project directory; ignore any warnings or errors.
+2. Start the local deployment by simply running `make` in the main project directory; ignore any warnings or errors.
-2. Once the Nextcloud container has started, go to `https://nextcloud.dev.local` and follow the on-screen instructions (use `admin/admin` to log in).
+3. Once the Nextcloud container has started, go to `https://nextcloud.dev.local` and follow the on-screen instructions (use `admin/admin` to log in).
-3. Enter the running Nextcloud container:
+4. Enter the running Nextcloud container:
     ```
    docker exec -it nextcloud bash
    ```
-4. Run the following commands in the container:
+5. Run the following commands in the container:
     1. Change ownership of `custom_apps`:
        ```
        chown -R www-data:www-data custom_apps